oscarychen/django-ninja-simple-jwt/readme.md

 - {{server_url}}/api/auth/web/sign-in
 - {{server_url}}/api/auth/web/token-refresh

+_If you are not exposing the API and routers at the exact path as the example above, see [`WEB_REFRESH_COOKIE_PATH`](#WEB_REFRESH_COOKIE_PATH) setting regarding web auth token refresh path._

+_See more regarding the web auth endpoint design in [documentation below](#why-are-the-web-endpoints-designed-to-handle-access-and-refresh-tokens-like-this)._

-To provide a resource API, you can use the `HttpJwtAuth` as the auth argument when instantiating a Router, ie:
+To protect a resource API, you can use the `HttpJwtAuth` as the auth argument when instantiating a Router, ie:
 ```python
 # views.py